-Most garages seem to get a lot use in warm weather, but get sent into hibernation for the winter.
+Most garages seem to get a lot use in warm weather, but are often sent into hibernation for the winter.
 If you would like to spend more time working in your garage in cold weather, here are some affordable heating choices worth investigating.

 Freestanding space heaters that burn kerosene or propane are portable and inexpensive, but they are only useful for heating small spaces.
 Unvented kerosene and propane space heaters can boost the temperature in a small garage, especially if it is insulated, but they also release carbon monoxide and moisture into the air.

-Direct-vent space heaters can be great choices for supplying heat to the garage, especially if your house already receives propane or natural gas that runs your stove or a gas fireplace.
+Direct-vent space heaters, on the other hand, can be great choices for supplying heat to the garage, especially if your house is already piped for propane or natural gas that runs your stove or a gas fireplace.
 Direct-vent garage heaters exchange combustion air and exhaust fumes through a pipe in the wall, thereby eliminating carbon monoxide danger.
-If you plan to use the heater frequently, look for a super-efficient model.
-Suppliers of direct-vent heaters provide instructions for installing the unit yourself, but even if you feel up to the chore, have a professional install the fuel line.
+If you plan to use the heater frequently, look for a model with maximum efficiency.
+Suppliers of direct-vent heaters provide instructions for installing the unit yourself, but even if you feel up to the chore, it's best to have a professional install the gas line.

-Electric baseboard and wall heaters are inexpensive to install, but they can be very expensive to operate on a constant basis, especially in very cold climates.
+Electric heaters are generally fairly inexpensive to purchase and install, but they can be fairly expensive to operate on a constant basis, especially in very cold climates.